jasonrdsouza/jasonrdsouza.github.io/_posts/2012-09-05-pyramid-workout-routine.md

 title:  "Pyramid Workout Routine"
 date:   2012-09-05
 author: Jason
-published: true
 categories: fitness
 tags: fitness lifting
 ---

 This workout should be done for 3 consecutive days, followed by 1 day of rest.
 Most exercises are done with pyramid sets.
 This means that you do 5 total sets for each.
 12 reps for the first set, 10 reps for the second, 8 for the third, 10 for the fourth, and 12 for the fifth.
 Start with a weight for each pyramid that allows you to do all the reps of every set, where you are failing on the last rep. So, for the first set, pick a weight W that allows you to do all 12 reps to failure on the last one.
 Then, for the second set, get a weight W + delta which allows you to do all 10 reps to failure on the last one.
 Likewise, for the third set choose a weight W + (delta * 2).
 Then, for the fourth set repeat what you did for the second set, and for the fifth set repeat what you did for the first set.